rica213/doit/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+To get a local copy up and running follow these simple example steps.

 ### Prerequisites